 Long layovers in Lima are common thanks to international and domestic flight schedules.
 Don’t suffer through your time here – instead, take advantage with these 8 things to do on a layover at Lima Airport.

 1. Enjoy a bite to eat

 The key to surviving a long layover is starting off with a meal.
 From Peruvian cuisine to Chinese, delis and cafes and fast-food options, you have some good options.
 Leisurely diners can head to Paprika or Pikeos for traditional Peruvian food, and Pardos Chicken serves up casual local-style chicken.
 Sample the pisco sour at Walak Bar at the Wyndham Hotel, just opposite the main terminal.
 International chains include McDonald’s, Papa John’s, Dunkin’ Donuts and Pinkberry.
 The real upside?
 All eateries are open 24-hours.

 2. Hang out in a lounge

 Looking for a one-stop spot for food, WiFi, and relaxing vibes?
 Check out an airport lounge.
-Three lounges here welcome traveller no matter your airline or flight class – so even Economy Class travellers can pay to enter.
+Two lounges here welcome traveller no matter your airline or flight class – so even Economy Class travellers can pay to enter.
 A single fee means unlimited food and drinks, WiFi, news and TV, and comfortable seating for work or relaxation.
 Some even have showers.
 Prebook your visit online or use your lounge membership program at the door.
 See our Lima Airport Guide for details.